 Our revenues would be adversely affected if our intellectual property were found to infringe the intellectual property rights of others.
 Two individuals, Jay D. Nord and Jeffrey K. Drogue, filed a provisional patent application disclosing a particular embodiment for a medical waste fluid collection system (the "Nord/Drogue Embodiment").
 We engaged the services of Marshall C. Ryan to further develop the medical waste fluid collection system for commercialization.
 Mr. Ryan conceived of an alternative embodiment for the medical waste fluid collection system (the "Ryan Embodiment").
 An international (PCT) patent application was subsequently filed claiming priority to the earlier filed provisional application of Nord and Drogue and disclosing and claiming both the Nord/Drogue Embodiment and the Ryan Embodiment.
 The national stage applications were filed in the U.S., Europe and Canada based on the PCT application.
 During the national stage prosecutions, the European and U.S. patent offices each rejected the patent claims covering the Nord/Drogue Embodiment as being un-patentable over the prior art.
 The Canadian patent office has not yet examined the Canadian national stage application.
-The claims were amended in both the U.S. and European applications to claim only the subject matter of the Ryan Embodiment and Mr. Ryan was added as a named inventor.
-As required under U.S. law, we removed Nord and Drogue as named inventors from the U.S. application because they were no longer inventors to the subject matter of the remaining patent claims.
+The claims were amended in both the U.S. law, we removed Nord and Drogue as named inventors from the U.S. application because they were no longer inventors to the subject matter of the remaining patent claims.
 A U.S. patent was granted to us on December 30, 2008 (U.S. Patent No. 7,469,727).
 A European patent was granted to us on April 4, 2007 (Patent No. EP1539580) (collectively, "the Patents").